the-teachingRSE-project/competencies/competencies.md

 Joint Undertaking (EuroHPC JU) to create a framework for HPC certification [@EuroHPCJU2023].
 While this framework focuses mostly on skills specific to HPC, there are a couple of similarities to the framework proposed in this paper.
-The "SD: Software Development" skill set is very similar to the software engineering skills discussed in @sec:required-generic-skills, describing a wide range of such skills.
+The "SD: Software Development" skill set is very similar to the SE skills discussed in @sec:required-generic-skills, describing a wide range of such skills.
 This skill set contains
 Programming Best Practices (SD2), Software Configuration Management (SD3), Software Quality (SD5),